geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t07_estimator.md

 <img src="assets/branches/r1.0/tutorial/../resources/t07_trace_concept.png" alt="drawing" width="500"/>

-As we can see from the illustration above, training process is essentially a nested loop of batch loop and epoch loop.
-In the nested loop, `Trace` places 6 different "road blocks" for you to leverage.
+As we can see from the illustration above, the training process is essentially a nested combination of batch loops and epoch loops.
+Over the course of training, `Trace` places 6 different "road blocks" for you to leverage.

+<a id='t07structure'></a>

 ### Structure
 If you are familiar with Keras, you will notice that the structure of `Trace` is very similar to the `Callback` in keras.
-Despite the similarity on structure, `Trace` has a lot more capabilities and we will talk about it in depth in [tutorial 4](./tutorials/advanced/t04_trace) in advanced section.
-Implementation-wise, `Trace` is implemented as a python class with structure like this:
+Despite the structural similarity, `Trace` gives you a lot more flexibility which we will talk about in depth in [advanced tutorial 4](./tutorials/advanced/t04_trace).
+Implementation-wise, `Trace` is a python class with the following structure:

 ```python